Facts about Stephen Hawking

 Hawking was diagnosed with ALS (amyotrophic lateral sclerosis, also called Lou Gehrig‘s disease) in 1963, and by the end of the 1960s was confined to a wheelchair for daily life.
 The disability didn’t seem to slow him down: He accepted the celebrated post of Lucasian Professor of Mathematics at Cambridge in 1979 and remained there until stepping down in 2009.
 He later accepted the post of Dennis Stanton Avery and Sally Tsui Wong-Avery Director of Research at the Department of Applied Mathematics and Theoretical Physics, and founded the Centre for Theoretical Cosmology at Cambridge.

-According to Stephen Hawking’s own website, the Lucasian Chair at Cambridge “was founded in 1663 with money left in the will of the Reverend Henry Lucas, who had been the Member of Parliament for the University.
-It was first held by Isaac Barrow, and then in 1663 by Isaac Newton“… Stephen Hawking was played by actor Eddie Redmayne in the 2014 biopic The Theory of Everything.
+Stephen Hawking married Jane Wilde in 1965.
+They had three children: Robert (born 1967), Lucy (b.
+1970) and Timothy (b.
+1979).
+Stephen and Jane Hawking divorced in 1995.
+He married Elaine Mason, formerly his nurse, in 1995; they divorced in 2006… According to Stephen Hawking’s own website, the Lucasian Chair at Cambridge “was founded in 1663 with money left in the will of the Reverend Henry Lucas, who had been the Member of Parliament for the University.
+It was first held by Isaac Barrow, and then in 1663 by Isaac Newton“… Stephen Hawking was played by actor Eddie Redmayne in the 2014 biopic The Theory of Everything; actress Felicity Jones played Hawking’s wife Jane.
 Redmayne won the Academy Award for best actor in a leading role, as well as winning the BAFTA in the same category at the British Academy film awards.